Letter from the Editors

 Matt Choi – Associate Editor – is a fourth-semester student in the CUNY Hunter MUP program.
 He is interested in waterfront planning and distinctive approaches to placemaking that center on local identity and references to vernacular design.
 Currently, he works as a placemaking and development consultant in New York City.

 Jenn Hendricks – Associate Editor – is a Brooklyn-based freelance writer and urban researcher.
 Her work focuses on comparative urban policy, with a specific interest in regional understandings of community development and public space.
 She studied Urban Policy at Hunter College.
 She is the Development Manager at City Limits and the production manager for the museum of americana: A Literary Review.

-Craig Notte – Editor in Chief – is a litigation partner in a New York City real estate / landlord-tenant law firm representing large and small owners in residential and commercial contexts.
+Craig Notte – Associate Editor – is a litigation partner in a New York City real estate / landlord-tenant law firm representing large and small owners in residential and commercial contexts.
 He is also on the Advisory Council of the New York Landmarks Conservancy.
 He has a Juris Doctor from Brooklyn Law School and a Bachelor of Arts in English from the University of Rochester.
 His particular interest in urban planning is the re-urbanizing of abandoned spaces.